12: Just Another Body

 Uzi narrowed her eyes, then fell into a shrug.
 “Ugh, fine.
 But only because you’d probably be brutally punished if I don’t cooperate or something.”

-“Oh, punishment doesn’t happen anymore.
+“Oh, that kind of punishment doesn’t happen anymore.
 She won’t allow it.”
 N reached to his side.
 He had a bandolier of supplies, and produced a feather duster.
 “Here.
 You can start off cleaning the bookcase.
 I think some nanospiders have been polymerizing in the corners.
 Good luck!”

 V was already gone, and N wasn’t far behind her.